celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 ### Unit Testing

-Let’s write some unit tests.
+Let's write some unit tests.
 It is very important to programmatically test your smart contracts before deploying them.
 Not only does it enable you to detect potential bugs ahead of time, including unexpected behaviors during interaction but also helps you simulate how users will be able to interact with your contract.

 It is advisable to test along as you write your contract so you can test your logic on the go.
 We did not use this method because I didn't want to introduce complexity in this tutorial.
 We write the contract first, then write the tests later.

 **Set up**

-Under the test folder, create a file named, ‘Ledger.test.js’.
-The convention is to use the contact name + ‘.test’ and ‘.js’.
+Under the test folder, create a file named, `Ledger.test.js`.
+The convention is to use the contact name + `.test` and `.js`.
 We use this naming so that the hardhat CLI compiler can find the file when we run the test script.

 To keep this fairly short and precise, we'll have only one test script, and it will be for the constructor.
 Just to give an overview of the rest of the functions, because it's fairly the same process over again.